Nostromis/Nostromis/README.md

 ###

 <h4 data-importer="text" align="left">Backend developer, still figuring it out.
-Interested in how things work under the hood, backend systems, databases, networks, and the ways all of it can be made to fail.<br><br>Build it.
-Break it.
-Understand it.
-Make it better.</h4>
+Interested in how things work under the hood, backend systems, databases, networks, and the ways all of it can be made to fail.<br><br>You can think of me as An Idiosyncratic Atelophobic Nerd</h4>

 ###